-Melvin C. Payne, our co-founder and largest individual stockholder, is our Chief Executive Officer and Chairman of our Board.
-Our Board believes that it is in the best interest of Carriage and its stockholders for Mr. Payne to serve as both our Chief Executive Officer and Chairman of our Board, based upon Mr. Payne's specific expertise, knowledge, passion and long-term vision for the Company.
+Melvin C. Payne, our co-founder and largest individual stockholder, is our CEO and Chairman of our Board.
+Our Board believes that it is in the best interest of Carriage and its stockholders for Mr. Payne to serve as both our CEO and Chairman of our Board, based upon Mr. Payne's specific expertise, knowledge, passion and long-term vision for the Company.
 This arrangement provides a clear, unified strategic vision and 4E Leadership for Carriage, ensures partnership and alignment between senior leadership and our Board, and enables the Company to continue its evolution as a High Performance Culture Company that just happens to be in the funeral and cemetery service business.
 Mr. Payne is also best positioned to lead our Board through reviews of key business and strategic issues and, most importantly, to lead the Board's understanding of the linkage of Carriage's unique High Performance Culture to the Company becoming recognized as a superior Consolidation, Operating and Value Creation investment platform.

-Our Compensation Committee performs an annual evaluation of our Chief Executive Officer's performance.
-As part of our annual evaluations and long-term planning, our Corporate Governance Committee is charged with evaluating the succession of our Chief Executive Officer.
+Our Compensation Committee performs an annual evaluation of our CEO's performance.
+As part of our annual evaluations and long-term planning, our Corporate Governance Committee is charged with evaluating the succession of our CEO.
 Mr. Payne has publicly stated that he has no plans for retirement and that he intends to be involved with the Company as long as his health is good and he is adding value with his energy, passion and vision for Carriage and commitment to mentoring 4E Leaders for the future; nevertheless, the Corporate Governance Committee annually considers and discusses CEO succession planning.
 The Board also periodically reviews our leadership structure to determine if it is still appropriate in light of current corporate governance standards, market practices, the Company's specific circumstances and needs and any other relevant factors for discussion.
+On December 1, 2019, Bill Goetz joined Carriage as President and COO and is currently on a fast and steep listening and learning journey with the Company to be a critical part of the succession planning.